aspose-pdf/Aspose.PDF-Documentation/java/convert-pdf-document/convert-emf-to-pdf/_index.md

 ## Using Image class

 A PDF document comprises pages and each page contains one or more paragraph objects.
-A paragraph can be a text, image,table, floating box, graph, heading, form field or an attachment.
+A paragraph can be a text, image, table, floating box, graph, heading, form field or an attachment.
 To convert an image file into PDF format, enclose it in a paragraph.

 It is possible to convert images at a physical location on the local hard